 When ants invade your home, yard, car, or business they are a worthy opponent.
 Ants have extraordinary capabilities that are not readily appreciated when battling an ant infestation.
 To get rid of ants quickly and thoroughly, whether you use bait or trap you should have some background knowledge about their behaviors, biology, and abilities.
 With over 12,000 species of ants throughout the world, proper ant identification is vitally important to successfully get rid of ants.

 Ants are found on every continent on earth, except Antarctica.
 Ants are social insects, meaning they live together in groups called colonies.
 Colonies are divided into 2 castes, workers and reproductive, both male and female.
 As Aesop’s Fable The Ants and the Grasshopper suggests, ants are productive and hard-working creatures.
 The worker ants, sterile females, have many responsibilities.
 They must construct, repair, and defend the nest, feed and nurture the young and other adult ants in the colony, forage for food and water, and take out the colonies’ trash.
 The Bible points us to the work ethic of the female worker ant and challenges us to emulate her self-motivation and work ethic.
 Proverbs 6:6-8 states, “Go to the ant, you sluggard!
 Consider her ways and be wise, which, having no captain, overseer or ruler, provides her supplies in the summer, and gathers her food in the harvest.”
 The reproductive female ants are also called queens; their primary function is reproduction.
 Some queens live for years and produce millions of young.
 In some ant species, the queen may help by caring for and feeding the first brood of workers.
-Depending on the ant species, a colony may have 1 queen ant or dozens of queens.
+Depending on the ant species, a colony may have one queen ant or dozens of queens.
 Male ants’ only job is to mate with the queen.
 After they mate, they die.

 Let’s consider again the remarkable physical feats that ants are capable of.
 Ants can lift 10-50 times their body weight.
 If humans were capable of such weight-lifting capabilities, a 200-pound man would easily lift a car.
 Ants do not have lungs.
 Similar to stomata on plant leaves, oxygen enters ants’ bodies through tiny holes all over them, and carbon dioxide exits their bodies through these same holes.